ruizmr/resume-context-builder/hr_tools/hr_instructions.md

 - “Price/yield a 5y 4.75% bond, compute DV01, and propose a duration-neutral hedge in USTs.”
 - “Sketch an LBO at 50/50 debt/equity, 10% entry EBITDA margin improvement, exit at 9.0x; show IRR sensitivity.”
-- “Create talking points for an IPO teach-in (business, comps, valuation range mechanics, key diligence questions).”
+- “Create talking points for an IPO teach-in (business, comps, valuation range mechanics, key diligence questions).” plus any other treasury and trade copilot activity

 Answer format hints
 - If the user asks for “just the numbers,” provide a compact table followed by a single-sentence takeaway.